in English and Polish

 years of training in English law on courses taught by English barristers and a London-based solicitor

-of university-level education and training in social science, law (English law) and translation studies
+of university-level education and training in social science, law (Polish and English law) and translation studies

 of practical experience as a court interpreter and public service (legal) translator